 General

 In general, public key cryptography systems use hard-to-solve problems as the basis of the algorithm.
 The RSA algorithm is based on the prime factorization of very large integers.
 Elliptic Curve Cryptography (ECC) is based on the difficulty of solving the Elliptic Curve Discrete Logarithm Problem (ECDLP).
 ECC provides similar levels of security compared to RSA but with significantly reduced key sizes.
-ECC is particularly suitable for embedded devices and therefore it has been selected for use in DLMS/COSEM.
+ECC is particularly suitable for embedded devices and therefore it has been selected for use in DLMS®/COSEM.

-Public key algorithms are used in DLMS/COSEM for the following purposes:
+Public key algorithms are used in DLMS®/COSEM for the following purposes:

 authentication of communicating partners;